TapwaveZodiac/novelaiUKB/docs/Glossary.md

 Also known as a "Negative Prompt", very similar to negative Phrase Bias, but for image generation.
 It heavily weakens a tag, in order to make it less likely to appear.

+## Unified Sampling

+*Sampling*

+A sampling method which combines multiple operations to bias towards confidence or creativity, while also compressing the tail of weakest tokens.